 Training Camp • Cybersecurity Glossary

-A Redundant Array of Independent Disks (RAID) is a storage technology that combines multiple disk drives into a single logical unit to improve performance, data redundancy, and fault tolerance.
+Redundant Array of Independent Disks (RAID) is a storage technology that combines multiple physical disk drives into a single logical unit to improve fault tolerance, performance, and capacity.
+Depending on the configuration, RAID lets a system survive one or more drive failures without data loss and continue operating, supporting the availability pillar of information security.

 View All Courses →